mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 So why the sudden drop in ops/s?
 Well, the JIT compiler will inline frequently called methods to avoid the overhead of method invocation.
 However, methods that are too big cannot be inlined without bloating the call sites.

 We can see how the JIT compiler compiles our code by using the following JVM flags `-XX:+UnlockDiagnosticVMOptions` `-XX:+PrintCompilation` `-XX:+PrintInlining`.
 We can see that once the inline limit is reached the JIT does not attempt to inline the pipeline denoted by `callee is to large`.
-For a full explantion and for  berevities sake see <a href="http://stackoverflow.com/questions/25847397/erratic-performance-of-arrays-stream-map-sum">This Stack Overflow post</a>.
+For a full explanation and for  brevities sake see <a href="http://stackoverflow.com/questions/25847397/erratic-performance-of-arrays-stream-map-sum">This Stack Overflow post</a>.

 We can improve performance by adding the `-XX:MaxInlineLevel=12` JVM flag.